Ergodicity of explicit logarithmic cocycles over IETs: Preliminaries and reduction

-The importance of the last map comes from the classical theorem by Masur and Veech, which states that it is ergodic w.r.t. a measure which is equivalent to a product of a proper counting measure on $S^{\mathcal A}$ and Lebesgue measure on $\Lambda^{\mathcal A}$ and $\Theta^{\pi}$.
+{The normalized extended Rauzy-Veech induction is invertible and extends the normalized Rauzy-Veech induction $\tilde{\mathcal{R}}:\mathcal{M}\to \mathcal{M}$.} The importance of this extension comes from a classical theorem by Masur \cite{masur_interval_1982} and Veech \cite{veech_gauss_1982}, which states that this transformation is ergodic with respect to a probability measure equivalent to a product of the counting measure on $S^{\mathcal A}$ and {the} Lebesgue measure on $\Lambda^{\mathcal A}$ and $\Theta^{\pi}$.

-To a triple $(\pi,\lambda,\tau)$ one can associate a zippered rectangle (see \cite{yoccoz_interval_2010}); the space of zippered rectangles constitutes another natural domain for the natural extension of Rauzy-Veech induction and give another representation of the underlying translation surface.
-More precisely, for given $(\pi,\lambda,\tau)\in\mathcal M$, they are cylinders which have the intervals $I_{\alpha}$ as bases and are of heights given by the vector $h=-\Omega_{\pi}\tau\in\R^{\mathcal A}_{>0}$.
-For more information on translation surfaces, extended Rauzy-Veech induction, zippered rectangles, and other related notions, we refer the reader once more to \cite{viana_lectures_2014} or \cite{yoccoz_interval_2010}.